weecology/NeonTreeEvaluation_python/README.md

 The second data source is a small number of field-deliniated crowns from three geographic sites.
 These crowns were drawn on a tablet while physically standing in the field, thereby reducing the uncertainty in crown segmentation.

 ```
-#Get a three sample plots to run quickly, ignore to run the entire dataset
 import pandas as pd
 from src.eval import evaluate_field_crowns